bytebutcher/pydfql/docs/USER_GUIDE.md

 ## 1. Introduction

-The Python Display Filter Query Language allows filtering data using a Wireshark-like query language.
-It provides a flexible and efficient way to extract specific information from various data formats, including dictionaries, objects, lists, and SQL databases.
+**Python Display Filter Query Language (PyDFQL)** offers an intuitive and powerful query language, similar to Wireshark's display filter, for working with various data structures and formats, including Python dictionaries, lists, objects, and SQL databases.

-In this user guide, we will explore the installation process, provide an overview of how to work with various data formats, give a detailed explanation of the query language, and provide practical examples to demonstrate real-world usage.
+This user guide is designed to take you on a comprehensive journey of PyDFQL, starting from the installation process, and then diving into its application across diverse data formats.
+It will provide you with a detailed explanation of the query language syntax, and demonstrate its power and flexibility through a series of practical examples.

-By the end of this guide, you will have a comprehensive understanding of the Python Display Filter Query Language and be equipped to effectively filter and extract the data you need from diverse sources.
+By the end of this guide, you will gain an in-depth understanding of PyDFQL.
+You will be equipped with the skills necessary to effectively filter, analyse, and extract valuable insights from complex and varied data sources, enhancing your data manipulation and analysis workflows.

 ## 2. Installation

-To install ```pydfql``, you can use the pip package manager.
+To install PyDFQL, you can use the pip package manager.
 Open your terminal or command prompt and run the following command:
 ```commandline
 pip3 install pydfql